Myrmex/overview/cadmus/dev/frontend/app-components-m.md

 - [App Routes](#app-routes)
 - [App Component](#app-component)

 📌 Task: add components to a Cadmus frontend web app. ⚠️ This page refers to the legacy, module-based templates.
 Please refer to [this page](app-components.md) if you want to use module-less, standalone components.
+The standalone approach is suggested for more streamlined and up to date code.

 ## App Module